leonardf-git/it3038-2023/week 5/README.md

-LAB 5
+Pratice Lab

 Create a folder called ‘Labs’ at the root of your git repository.

-Create a file called `Lab5.py`.
+Create a file called `Lab.py`.
 In it, select 1 of the following problems and write a solution in Python.

 Take a birthday date input and calculate how many seconds old you are